 - Organic cotton yarn may be softer to the touch.
 In many cases, organic cotton yarn is softer than traditional cotton yarn, making it perfect for crocheting baby blankets and wearable items.

 - Organic cotton yarn is unmercerized yarn.
 Some crochet patterns call for mercerized cotton, which is going to react differently when crocheted.
 Organic cotton yarn is typically more elastic and has some of the same behaviors as wool in comparison with mercerized cotton.

 - Some people believe organic cotton yarn is healthier.
-There is a lot of debate around this but the general idea is that the use of less pesticides in farming means that there are less things to harm your health, which is certainly a consideration when making items that will be used in the homes and on the bodies of the people you love.
+There is a lot of debate around this, but the general idea is that the use of fewer pesticides in farming means that there are fewer things to harm your health, which is certainly a consideration when making items that will be used in the homes and on the bodies of the people you love.
 (These yarns are also typically dyed with less harsh chemicals.)